vsoch/lessons/_posts/hpc/2018-05-08-sherlock-jobs.md

 sbatch LizardA.job
 ```

 If it falls within the node limits and accounting, you will see that the job is submit.
+If you need a helper tool to generate
+just one template, check out the <a href="https://researchapps.github.io/job-maker/" target="_blank">Job maker</a> that I put together
+a few years ago.

 ### Strategy 1: Submit Directly to sbatch
 What if you had the script RScript, and you didn't want to create a job file?
 You can do the exact same submission using sbatch directly: